 Chambers has a rich history of winning awards in our specialist areas as well as individuals being recognised for excellence.
 Most recently, John Hendy QC was awarded the prestigious Lifetime Achievement Award at the UK Chambers Bar Awards 2018.
 Stuart Brittenden was named The Legal 500 UK Employment Junior of the Year 2018.

-IRLR 201, Northern Ireland Court of Appeal (NICA) - John Hendy QC
+IRLR 201, Northern Ireland Court of Appeal (NICA) - Lord Hendy QC

 Our employment law distinguishes between dismissal of an employee on grounds related to trade union membership or activities, and selection for redundancy on grounds related to union membership or activities.
 Dismissal on either ground is automatically unfair.